 He/she is having a serious seizure and this is a medical emergency.

-Prevent complications of seizures by AVOIDING the following:
+Prevent complications of seizures by avoiding the following:

 Epilepsy is diagnosed based on information of events that happened during the attack.
 Tests may be ordered to confirm the diagnosis, type and cause.